 Creating iconic pottery spanning from kitchenware to bath-and-body items, Emma Bridgewater wanted to give its customers an experience that reflected the thought that goes into each item across the vast range of patterns and collections.

-But because of the marketing stack the pottery brand had in place, which consisted of a legacy ESP and an analytics tool, creating tailored customer experiences wasn’t possible beyond basic personalisation, such as including the recipient’s name in emails.
+Because of the marketing stack the pottery brand had in place, which consisted of a legacy ESP and an analytics tool, creating tailored customer experiences wasn’t possible beyond basic personalisation, such as including the recipient’s name in emails.

 When Emma Bridgewater wanted to create relevant marketing messages throughout the customer journey, it would involve manually segmenting customers and transporting data between solutions.
 The pottery brand had different tools for newsletters and automation creating an inefficient workflow; and without easy access to customer data, advanced features like product recommendations were a challenge to set up and automation campaigns troublesome to build.